ranvis/php-ext-cbor/README.md

 If `'shareable'` is specified, non-object CBOR values tagged as {shareable} is wrapped into `Cbor\Shareable` object on decoding and the instance is reused on {sharedref} tag.
 On encoding, an instance of `Cbor\Shareable` is tagged {shareable} regardless of the option value.

 If `'unsafe_ref'` is specified, {shareable} tagged data that decoded to non-object becomes PHP `&` reference.
 On encoding a reference to variable is tagged {shareable} too.
 At first glance it may seem natural to use PHP reference for shared scalars and arrays.
-But this will cause unexpected side effects when the decoded structure contains references that you don't expect.
+But this may cause unwanted side effects when the decoded structure contains references that you don't expect.
 You replace a single scalar value, and somewhere else is changed too!

-Note that decoder's return value cannot be a PHP reference.
+Note that decoder's return value (decoding root value) cannot be a PHP reference.
 Moreover, a reference to a PHP object cannot be described even with this option.

 The use of this tag makes CBOR contextual.